scanavan/GestureRecognition/README.md

 ## Publication

 Our work has been accepted to ICIP 2017, which will take place September 17-20, 2017 in Beijing, China.
-Details can be found [http://2017.ieeeicip.org/ here].
+Details can be found [here](http://2017.ieeeicip.org/)